jcoady/MultiGrid/README.md

     https://www.fftw.org/

-You will need to install this librarie if you want to compile the code in the Cpp directory.
+You will need to install this library if you want to compile the code in the Cpp directory.

 The code can be compiled with the command.